Abenaki Online Learning Communities

 • Western Abenaki preserves elements of Southern New England Algonquian grammar, and vocabulary from across the Northeast, reflecting generations of northern migration from the Connecticut River Valley.
 These migrations converged in various locations.
 In 1646 at the French Jesuit mission of Norridgewock, Maine; between 1676 and 1680, the Jesuit mission of Sillery, Quebec, then moving to the Chaudière River for two decades before finally establishing the communities of Odanak, on the Saint Francis River, in 1700, and Wôlinak at Becancour, in 1704; and at Schaghticoke, northeast of Albany, NY, between 1676 and the mid-18th century.
 Many of the remaining speakers, primarily Coosuk and Sokoki, maintained seasonal movements, traveling between Albany, Saratoga, and Lake George in New York; Missisquoi and Coos Counties in Vermont and New Hampshire; western Maine; and lower Canada.

-• This work would not have been possible without the support of the Nulhegan Band of the Coosuk Abenaki Nation and a National Archives Congressional Cultural Grant.
-We extend our deepest gratitude to everyone who has contributed to this work.
+• This work would not have been possible without the support of the Nulhegan Band of the Coosuk Abenaki Nation and your generous support, please don't hesitate to donate below.
+We extend our deepest gratitude to everyone who has contributed to this ongoing language reclamation work.
 Together, we can ensure the western Abenaki language thrives for generations to come.

-Copyright © 2025 Greenfield Review - All Rights Reserved.
+Copyright © 2026 The Ndakinna Education Center - All Rights Reserved.

 • Nulhegan|Dictionary